“FOR WHOEVER DOES THE WILL OF GOD IS MY BROTHER AND SISTER AND MOTHER.” MK 3:31-35

 For whoever does the will of God

 Today, Jesus teaches us that the kingdom of God is more important than personal family ties.
-It may sound like Jesus is putting his family down, but Jesus is teaching us that doing God’s will (Thy Will be done) is what we were made for and God is even bigger than the ones we love the most, our family.
+It may sound like Jesus is putting His family down, but He is making an important point, worshiping our Creator and loving others with the same love He has for us is doing His Will (commandments and beatitudes).
+Jesus is teaching us that doing God’s will (Thy Will be done) is what we were made for and God is even bigger than the ones we love the most, our family.

 Fr.
-Mike Schmitz created a daily discernment to ask ourselves if we are doing God’s Will is: 1.
+Mike Schmitz says, a daily discernment to see if we are doing God’s Will is: 1.
 Did you pray today?
 2. Are you in the state of grace? (don’t forget to make sure you have a correct conscience by viewing a good examination of conscience and asking a priest about sins you are not sure of that come up in your life) 3.
 Are you fulfilling your daily tasks?
 If yes to all three, then you are on the right track.
-This is great mirror material to read each morning.

 In this time and place with these people is where God put you to do His Will.
-The Devil will try to speed us up, make us worry, get us off track, make us want to entertain ourselves to death, put negative thoughts in our mind (mental illness can do this too), put ourselves down, make bad things look good, and make us think God is trying to take away our fun.
+The Devil will try to speed us up, tempt us to worry about everything, get us off track, tempt us to overcriticize ourselves and others, tempt us to want to entertain ourselves to death, tempt us to put ourselves down or think less of ourselves compared to others, tempt us to see bad things as good, and tempt us to think God is trying to take away our fun with His commands (God is a loving Father trying to protect us from misery and get us back to His loving arms in heaven).
 Heaven is a serious business and Jesus teaches us today it is even more important than our own family whom we love very much!
-Why?
-Doing God’s Will helps us to rightly order those family relationships where sin and Satan tear them apart!
-If you want your family to get along better do the Father’s Will!

 Today’s challenge: Reflect in silence each day to see if you are doing God’s Will.
 If you are still not sure, just ask Him.
 “Ask and you shall receive, knock and the door will be opened” He will make it clear in His time.
 He wants you to know His Will, don’t let the Devil or yourself get in the way.
 Be patient.
 Go to confession once a month.